-This free self-guided walking tour will serve as a companion piece to a free audio tour of St. Mark’s Square.
+This free self-guided walking tour will serve as a companion piece to a free audio tour of St. Mark’s Square (Piazza San Marco).

 Whether you don’t have headphones to enjoy the audio version or you just prefer reading about the location, this is an excellent alternative.

-Click the map to enlarge or download to your phone.
+Click the map to enlarge or download it to your phone.